annabelledilustro/annabelledilustro.github.io/research.md

 <!-- ### Current Projects -->
 #### Voice Disguise through Whispering

-My current research investigates the impact of changes in phonation and the presence or absence of fundamental frequency in voice diguise.
-We designed production and perception experiments to test the effectiveness of whispering as a method of disguising one's voice.
+My current research investigates the impact of whispering during speech as a method of voice disguise.
+Fundamental frequency has been argued as an important characteristic in speaker identification tasks.
+The prototypical lack of vocal fold vibration during whispered speech removes fundamental frequency and related prosodic cues from the speech signal.
+We designed a perception experiment to test whether this lack of F0 information during whispered speech impedes successful speaker discrimination when presented with normal speech and speech disguised via whisper.

 #### Aerodynamic investigation of vowel nasalization in Japanese